 The Multiple Mini-Interview (MMI)

-More medical schools in both the U.S. and Canada are using the MMI format.
+More medical schools are using the MMI format.
 There is some variation from school to school, but the MMI usually involves 6-10 stations.
 At each station you are given two minutes to read a scenario and 6-8 minutes to answer/execute.
 There are varying types of questions.
 Some use scenario-based questions, which tend to be situational, ethical, and problem-solving oriented.
 Some schools use spatial and collaborative problem-solving questions.

 What you are being evaluated on may not always be obvious.
 You receive scores based on how you answer the questions.
 Do you consider different perspectives and possible answers?
 How do you react emotionally to the interviewers' follow up questions?
 How do you respond if you're disagreed with?